consortium/ADA/README.rst

 ADA Infrastructure
 ==================

+A FOSS R&D software project for 'publishing microservices and infrastructure automation' as a consortium lead by TIB – German National Library of Science and Technology

 Gitter https://gitter.im/consortium

+`Project status <github.com/consortium/ADA_infra/wiki>`_ > Nov 2018

 This is the ADA-Infrastructure repository to create a publishing microservice landscape in different platforms.
 First supported platform will be the Google Cloud (GCP).